 Sikkim is a small state in-between Nepal and Bhutan high up in the Himalayan Mountains and home to many historic Buddhist monasteries.
 It was Rumtek Monastery that was the most important of them all, and as I was studying Buddhism at the time it was of great interest to me.

-I spent the first week around Gangtok day hiking in the nearby mountains and staying with Buddhists in a monastery meditating.
+I spent the first week around Gangtok day trekking in Sikkim in the nearby mountains and staying with Buddhists in a monastery meditating.
 I was lucky enough to see a cham dance, where the Tibetan monks get dressed up in traditional costume and music is played in an offering to the gods, and for meditation.

 It was such a peaceful time being with the monks and I loved the whole area.